wbeck32/backend-quiz/QUIZ.md

 * You must complete this work on your own within the alotted time
   * Keep a good commit history to show progression of work.
-* You may use normal resources that a software developer wold use on the job (docs, google, your prior work)
+* You may use normal resources that a software developer uses on the job (docs, google, your prior work)
 * You may install npm packages of your choosing
 * Use general best practices and common sense
   * Highly recommended to implement what is needed, no more no less